Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webengage-cohort.md

 - This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
-- Amplitude matches the user_id to the id within WebEngage to associated events.
-If a user with that id doesn't exist within WebEngage, a user is created.
-Make sure that the Amplitude user_id field matches the WebEngage id field to avoid user duplication.
+- Amplitude matches the `user_id` to the `id` in WebEngage to associate events.
+If a user with that `id` doesn't exist in WebEngage, WebEngage creates a user.
+Make sure that the Amplitude `user_id` field matches the WebEngage `id` field to avoid user duplication.

 ## Setup